dices-api-organization/dices-api-organized/README.md

    - GET /play/min: Get the best player.
 Requires no body.
    - GET /play/max: Get the worst player.
 Requires no body.

+Our ThunderClient collection, './thunder-collection_dices-api-thunderclient.json', must replace these "testId", "testName" and "testPassword" values with the real values for our user's passwords, names, etc.

 ### 📥 Installation